Cognitive Block

 The Problem

-Writers hold rigid, often contradictory beliefs about how writing should work.
-These rules create impossible standards.
+Writers hold rigid beliefs about how writing should work.
+These rules often clash with each other and set standards no one can meet.

 Five Categories of Rigid Rules

-• Planning rules: "Must have complete outline before starting"
+• Planning rules: "I must have a full outline before I start"

-• Creativity rules: "Real writers are inspired, not effortful"
+• Talent rules: "Real writers feel inspired, not stuck"

-• Authority rules: "Must sound academic/professional at all times"
+• Tone rules: "I must sound formal at all times"

 The Fix

-• Ask where it originated and whether evidence supports it
+• Ask where it came from and whether proof supports it

-Example: "Real writers don't need to revise" → Reality: Hemingway rewrote his ending 47 times.
-New belief: "Efficient writers revise extensively."
+Example: "Real writers do not need to revise" becomes: Hemingway rewrote his ending 47 times.
+New belief: "Good writers revise a lot."

 Fix #5: Separate Drafting and Editing Sessions